DoDAO-io/dodao-academy-guides/generated/markdown/custodian-vs-non-cust-wallet-dodao-academy.md

 ##### Why is it risky to use a custodial wallet?

 - [ ]  Your funds could get converted into another currency unannounced
-- [x]  The funds are not backed in a 1:1 ratio and are possible to be misused by the exchange
+- [x]  As many of the exchanges are not regulated, the funds might not be backed in a 1:1 ratio and are possible to be misused by the exchange
-- [x]  They are usually not well regulated
+- [x]  They usually don't give the proofs of their reserves, i.e. all the assets held by them in custody
 - [x]  The security of your funds is as safe as the security of the exchange